lindbrook/packageRank/README.md

 “rounding error” possibly due to an NA value and 2) on 2023-09-30 there is actually a three-fold difference.

-Here are the ratios of the counts:
+Here are the relevant ratios of counts:

         2023-09-12 2023-09-13 2023-09-14 2023-09-15 2023-09-16 2023-09-17 2023-09-18 2023-09-19
     osx          1          2          2          2          2          2          2          2